 Help for Steroid Addicts

-People who are addicted to steroids may need professional help to stop taking the drug.
-While the dependency that develops may be different from other, more commonly abused substances, anabolic steroids can indeed be addictive – meaning that the body and mind may crave the drug, even when a person wants to stop taking it.
+People who are addicted to steroids may need professional help to stop taking the drugs.
+While the dependency that develops as a result of their use may be different from that of other, more commonly abused substances, anabolic steroids can indeed be addictive—meaning that the body and mind may crave the drugs, even when a person wants to stop taking them.

 How to Approach a Loved One Who Is Addicted to Steroids

 Many inpatient programs will begin with a supervised detox period, during which serious steroid withdrawal symptoms may be managed.
-The anabolic steroid withdrawal syndrome may vary across individuals, but may include symptoms such as:
+The anabolic steroid withdrawal syndrome may vary across individuals, but it might include symptoms such as: